Updated: Apr 20

 Fast forward to day 2.

 Literally everyone asks you if you're on holiday!
 It's so cute that you start using the word in replace of the word vacation.
 You ask for assistance, you get a cheerful face who helps you out and doesn't walk away without wishing you a lovely day.
 Folks guess that you're from New York or Boston and you shamelessly tell them New York of course!
-I honestly felt like I was picking up an Irish accent - you almost cannot help yourself, it's such an attractive accent.
-In the morning, afternoon and evening you can bet to see 10's of people at a time on their bikes, walking their commutes or doggies - or groups of kids dashing across the street to make it to school on time.
+In the morning, afternoon and evening you can see 10's of people at a time on their bikes, walking their commutes or doggies - or groups of kids dashing across the street to make it to school on time.
 There is an ongoing theme here - everyone is happy.
 Genuinely happy.
 Happy to help, happy to be alive, happy to be walking their dogs at 5am.
 It's a slower pace than the states.
 Windmills replace tall buildings and they are quite beautiful.
 No bill boards or corporate logos every where you look.
 Rolling hills filled with sheep.
-Terrible coffee and mom and pop shops everywhere.
-Clean roadways and minimal pollution.
+Terrible coffee and mom and pop shops everywhere with clean roadways and minimal pollution.

 Ireland makes it easy to stop, take in a deep breath of fresh air and be happy in this moment.